 With continuous effort, feral hogs can be managed.
-The Texas Wildlife Damage Management Service, a division of the Texas AgriLife Extension Service, and TPWD are valuable resources for training, technical assistance, and direct control in wildlife damage management including feral hog populations.
-As resources allow, NCTCOG will take advantage of the services provided by the Texas Wildlife Damage Management Service and TPWD by arranging one feral hog management workshop for stakeholders annually for five years beginning in 2014.
+The Texas Wildlife Services, formerly the Texas Wildlife Damage Management Service, a division of the Texas AgriLife Extension Service, and TPWD are valuable resources for training, technical assistance, and direct control in wildlife damage management including feral hog populations.
+As resources allow, NCTCOG will take advantage of the services provided by the Texas Wildlife Damage Management Service Texas Wildlife Services and TPWD by arranging one feral hog management workshop for stakeholders annually for five years beginning in 2014.
 If interest in workshops remains strong after five years, NCTCOG will continue to arrange workshops within the area covered by this I-Plan.